 What is Autism Spectrum Disorder (ASD)?

-ASD is a developmental disability that can affect communication, social, and behavioral development.
+ASD is a developmental disability that can affect social communication and behavioral development.
 ASD is a spectrum disorder which means that each child is affected differently and has unique strengths, challenges, and needs.
 ASD begins before the age of 3 and lasts throughout a person's life, although symptoms may improve over time.
 Early identification of ASD is important so children and families can attain the services and support they need as soon as possible.
 With awareness, acceptance, and the appropriate supports, children with ASD can reach their incredible potential.
 To learn more, watch this video and read 10 facts about ASD (en Español).

 For more information about the early signs of ASD, check out this video developed by the Center on Autism on Related Disorders at the Kennedy Krieger Institute.